michpara/fitpets/README.md

 3. Select the simulator tab on the top and download FitBit OS Simulator.
 4. Open Fitbit OS Simulator and go to settings.
 Change device type to sense.
 5. Download GitHub project.
 6. Drag and drop project contents into your Fitbit Studio Project.
 (Make sure the entire project is not contained in a folder.
-Each folder sound be entered separatly.)
+Each folder should be entered separatly.)
 7. Connect your Fitbit OS Simulator and then run